koreo-dev/koreo.dev/docs/function-test.md

 ### Base with Variants

-Specify a starting point with good `spec.inputs` values.
-For creation or precondition checks, omit specifying `spec.currentResource`.
-For update or post condition tests, specify `spec.currentResource`.
+Specify a starting point with good `inputs` values.
+For creation or precondition checks, omit specifying `currentResource`.
+For update or post condition tests, specify `currentResource`.
 Generally a good state, in stable condition is preferable to ensure each test is validating the correct behavior.
 One the base state is defined, add test cases (using `inputOverrides` or `overlayResource`) to simulate various inputs, conditions, errors, or